 1. Don't Under Package

-Don't just wrap the glass, throw it in a box, and hope that it'll be enough.
+Don't just wrap the glass, throw it in a box, and hope it's enough.
 It's always better to over package.

 2. Don't Be Afraid to Try New Things

-Having poor results with a packaging style or with a shipper?
-Don't be afraid to switch them up so that your process works better.
+Have poor results with a packaging style or with a shipper?
+Don't be afraid to switch them up so your process works better.
 Remember, your packaging and transportation are all for the benefit of the end consumer.
 Keep the consumer in mind always.

 3. Don’t Cut Corners

 Shipping is not a place to cut corners.
 You may think you’re saving time or money on materials but being careless with shipping all but guarantees a breakage.
-This leads to you spending more time and money and making your customers unhappy.
+Cutting corners leads to spending more time and money and making your customers unhappy.

 Protection Throughout the Journey

 Safe glass shipping starts working with a manufacturer who cares as much as you do about product quality and ends with you.
-Investing time to make sure your glass products are protected at all stages of their journey is an investment in your business’s reputation as a quality provider.
+Investing time to ensure your glass products are safeguarded at all stages of their journey is an investment in your business’s reputation as a quality provider.

 (This blog was initially posted on Aug.
 28, 2019, and has since been updated.)